userminer2/EclipsedOScompton/README.md

     -A graghical bug(unfixable at least for now) to do with alt + tab where there are no extra effects.

 # Changelog:

+EclipsedOSlite 1.1 -> 1.2:

+Replaced the task manager and changed a few packages.

 EclipsedOSlite 1.1rc2 -> EclipsedOSlite 1.1